yudaprama/agenticSeek/README.md

 ## Speech to Text

+Warning: speech to text only work in CLI mode at the moment.

 Please note that currently speech to text only work in english.

 The speech-to-text functionality is disabled by default.
 To enable it, set the listen option to True in the config.ini file: